bytemait/BYTESITE/README.md

 ## Overview

 BYTE is a dynamic platform that highlights our commitment to advancing technology through creative solutions and impactful projects.
-From AR shopping experiences to AI-driven customer service enhancements, BYTE demonstrates how technology can transform industries and improve lives.
+From MR Glasses to AI-driven College Security System to Robo Soccer, BYTE demonstrates how technology can transform industries and improve lives.

 ## Installation